SPTS7/wood_cutter/README.md

 This project provides a heuristic solution for a 2D cutting stock problem.
 Given a list of required pieces (with dimensions and quantities) and a list of available board types (with dimensions and cost), the program finds a combination of boards that minimizes the total cost while being able to cut all required pieces.
 The solution uses a free-rectangle splitting algorithm for panel packing, a greedy heuristic based on cost per unit area of packed pieces, and produces both a shopping list of boards and visualizations of the board layouts.

+# An NP-Hard problem

+The board cutting problem, specifically when aiming to minimize the total cost of purchasing boards while ensuring all required pieces are cut, is NP-hard because it involves combinatorially selecting and packing pieces onto available boards in a way that optimizes the cost, subject to the constraints of the board dimensions.
+This problem shares characteristics with the bin packing problem, which is known to be NP-hard.
+In bin packing, the objective is to minimize the number of bins (or boards, in this case) required to pack a set of items (or pieces), and this becomes computationally difficult as the number of items and bins increases.
+The added complexity of minimizing the total cost, considering different board sizes and costs, further increases the difficulty.
+Since no known algorithm can solve NP-hard problems in polynomial time, finding the optimal solution for large input sizes becomes infeasible, and heuristics or approximation algorithms are used instead to find good-enough solutions within a reasonable time frame.

 ## Output

 The program generates visualizations of the board layouts, showing how the pieces are arranged on each board.
 Below is an example of the output image: